qihang-dai/Overwatch2_QueueNotifier/readme.md

 Its a bit tricky to make it work with images. solved by: `pyinstaller --noconfirm --onefile --noconsole --add-data "hollow*;." --add-data "*.gif;." main.py`

-when use the pyinstaller, be sure to create a virtual environment and install all the packages in the virtual environment. otherwise the exe file will be very big.
+when use the pyinstaller, be sure to create a virtual environment and install all requried packages in the virtual environment. otherwise the exe file will be very big. `pipreqs` that automatically generate requriements.txt somehow generate unnecessary packages and miss required packages in the requriments.txt file.